Editorial and Peer Review Process:

 There should be 4-6 keywords, preferably using Medical Subject Heading (MeSH).

-Introduction should be brief and state precisely the scope and relevance of the study.
-Introduction should be within a word limit of 400 words.
+An introduction should be brief and state precisely the scope and relevance of the study.
+It should be within a word limit of 400 words.

 Materials & Methods: